Newton0314/CY-Machine-Learning/README.md

-# Machine Learning for Degeneration Families of Calabi–Yau Manifolds in CP^n
+# Machine Learning for Degeneration Families of Calabi–Yau Manifolds in CP<sup>n</sup>

 This repository contains the code from my master's thesis: "Machine Learning for Degeneration Families of Calabi-Yau Manifolds in CP^n"